 "A simple but scholarly introduction to French, this book fosters learning basic structures necessary to understand written French in no time.
 What is more, it offers an excellent foundation for those who wish to go beyond the basics and develop skills in oral undersatnding and speaking French.
 The ideal resource for those seeking access to written French."

 --Jean-Michel Robert, Maître de conférences en lingusitique, Université d'Amiens

 "The perfect companion for the student or scholar wishing to develop reading skills in French.
 Not only does this book provide clear, concise explanations but it also offers a wide range of carefully designed and relevant tasks based on short phrases, more complex sentences, and authetnic reading passages.
 These carefully selected texts also cover a breadth of subjects, eras and styles of interest.
 For teachers, this book represents a consdierable time saver, since it presents a collection of activities and texts that can be fully exploited in class or assigned as homework."

 --David Tual, teaching fellow, Durham University

 About the Hyde Park Language Program

-Between 1991 and 2019, the Hyde Park Language Program (for the first half of this time, under the aegis of the Hyde Park Cluster of Theological Schools) provided superior French language instruction to graduate students from the University of Chicago, the University of Illinois, DePaul University, the Chicago Theological Seminary, the Catholic Theological Union, McCormick Theological Seminary, Trinity International University, as well as other interested adults from the greater Chicago area.
-Our courses were taught by Celia Brickman, author of A Short Course in Reading French (Columbia University Press).
-They are focused on French for use in reading and research, and therefore emphasized reading and written translation practice rather than conversational skills.
+Between 1991 and 2019, the Hyde Park Language Program provided superior language instruction to graduate students in French, German, Spanish, Latin and Greek, serving hundreds of graduate students from the University of Chicago, the University of Illinois, DePaul University, Chicago Theological Seminary, Garrett Theological Seminary, Catholic Theological Union, the Lutheran School of Theology, McCormick Seminary, and other institutions from the greater Chicago area and beyond.
+Directed by Celia Brickman, it was sponsored by the Hyde Park Cluster of Theological Colleges until 2004, after which it became an independent entity.
+Courses were focused on language for research purposes, and emphasized reading and written translation practice rather than conversational skills.
 Enrollment was open to all interested adults.